scribal-io/lanyon-jh-test/README.md

 The Scribal website is based on the Lanyon Jekyll theme and hosted at Github Pages (GHP).
 Jekyll is an open-source Ruby-based static website generator.
 It is well integrated with Github and is probably the easiest way to get a DIY website up and running quickly.

-One tricky aspect of GHP is deploying a custom Jekyll theme if you want to use somethng other than themes directly integrated by Github.
+One tricky aspect of GHP is deploying a custom Jekyll theme if you want to use something other than themes directly integrated by Github.
 We opted for Lanyon because of its clean design, because it integrates a side-drawer which enables us to display basic "About" and "Contact" info for our company, and because Lanyon itself has options which let the user modify the look and feel.

 In addition to replicating the [Lanyon](Lanyon) readme (below), this file documents  modifications specific to deploying on Git and to our use of Lanyon and GHP here at Scribal.